Joeccp/SBA/README.md

 ---

 ## Introduction
 Welcome!
 This is a **Cinema Kiosk System** project for the Hong Kong Diploma of Secondary Education Examination 2024 Information and Communication Technology School-based Assessment.

-This Cinema Kiosk System provides a easy way for customers to buy movie tickets.
+This Cinema Kiosk System provides an easy way for customers to buy movie tickets.
 It also serves the administrator as a control platform.

 This project is solely done by **Joe Chau**.

 This project is done WITHOUT any help of generative artificial intelligence such as ChatGPT and GitHub Copilot.

 ---